WPHM: Back to news-talk

 On June 3, 2024, The Will Cain Show debuted on WPHM in the 6pm time slot.
 Our American Stories with Lee Habeeb was moved up to 1pm weekdays, taking the place of the Chad Benson Show.
+This allowed for additional hours of Fox Sports Radio including The Odd Couple hosted by Chris Broussard and Rob Parker weekday evenings.

 In April 2025, news and program director Caleb Gordon left the station, and afternoon talk show host Thomas M. Sullivan announced his retirement.
-On June 2nd, the station replaced Our American Stories with The Rich Eisen Show and filled Tom Sullivan's time slot with The Guy Benson Show.
+On June 2nd, Our American Stories was replaced with The Rich Eisen Show and Tom Sullivan's time slot was filled by The Guy Benson Show.